FumoCam/Legacy-BecomeFumoCam/README.md

+# A note about code quality
+This version of the bot was built from patches upon hacky solutions upon more patches.

+Architecture, good coding practices, and maintainability was the lowest priority during development.

+A redesign is in progress.
 # About

 A 24/7, interactive, in-game Twitch bot that has run for over a year, amassing 5,000+ followers by itself.